TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Configuration/Typo3ConfVars/FE.rst

    :type: int
    :Default: 0

-   If greater then 0 and the option permalogin is greater or equal 0, the cookie of FE users will have a lifetime of the number of seconds this value indicates.
+   If greater than 0 and the option permalogin is greater or equal 0, the cookie of FE users will have a lifetime of the number of seconds this value indicates.
 Otherwise it will be a session cookie (deleted when browser is shut down).
 Setting this value to 604800 will result in automatic